GardenCityRuby/GCRC2014/sponsors/index.md

       <a href="//paramisoft.com" id="parami_soft" target="_blank" class="imagereplace">ParamiSoft</a>
       <p>
         <a href="http://en.wikipedia.org/wiki/Pāramitā">Parami</a> in ParamiSoft means perfection in Pali.
+        ParamiSoft is a combination of 'Parami' which is "beyond perfection" and 'soft' is "software".
+        We believe in crafting software beyond perfection and have been practicing it from last 4 years.
-        We practice <a href="http://en.wikipedia.org/wiki/Pāramitā">Paramies</a> everyday.
-We are creating balanced working environment to empower high performance teams to give WOW service to our clients.
-We are committed to increase quality of life for everyone associated with ParamiSoft.
+        We are creating a balanced work environment to empower high performance teams to provide WOW services to our clients.
       </p>
     </li>
   </ul>